Lexmw/IG-bot/README.md

 ## How to install
 I dont know how to install on your computer so you wont be able to until I can figure out how you can use this lol

-But if you want you can clone the repo
+But if you want you can clone the repo then go ahead.